1nteg3r/seb-browser-tweak/README.md

 - Clipboard policy permanently set to be Allowed (No matter if your teacher set it to Blocked or Private)
 - File Integirty Scans Bypass
 - Ctrl + C,Ctrl + V ,Ctrl + X working no matter what

+How to use?
+You'll need admin perms to do this.
+1․ Get the latest download from [#Release](https://github.com/1nteg3r/seb-browser-tweak/releases/tag/Release).

+2․ Copy all the files in the zip or extract them to C:\Program Files\SafeExamBrowser\Application.

 Will be updating every update!